HomeResource Hub

 How to Negotiate Salary in a Job Offer

-When getting a new job, most of us are so happy to get the offer that we forget to make sure we're being paid fairly.
+Most of us are so happy when getting a job offer that we forget to negotiate salary.
 You deserve to be paid your market rate & to know how to advocate for it.

 May 31, 2023